Supplemental Nutrition Assistance Program (SNAP)

 Five months of SNAP benefits are provided to families with children transitioning off New York’s Cash Assistance program.
 See below, Transitional Benefit Alternative, for a description of this benefit, application and recertification procedures.

-NYSNIP automatically provides SNAP benefits to all Supplemental Security Income (SSI) recipients who receive SSI benefits in the “living alone” category without the SSI recipient having to go through the SNAP application, interview or verification process.
-See below, New York State Nutrition Improvement Project, for a description of this benefit, application and recertification procedures.
+NYSCAP automatically provides SNAP benefits to all Supplemental Security Income (SSI) recipients who receive SSI benefits in the “living alone” category without the SSI recipient having to go through the SNAP application, interview or verification process.
+See below, New York State Combined Application Project (NYSCAP), for a description of this benefit, application and recertification procedures.

 x